GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 The advantage of using hexagons is that it is a polygon that closely resembles a __circle__ (where the distance to the centre is equal at every point along the outline), but still __leaves no gaps__ when placed as a __grid__.
 This means that it is also possible to use absolute values (no normalizations), since the spatial units have the same size.

+Another advantage is that you can use the hexagon grid as spatial units and combine multiple variables (for example, number of incidents per population size) or calculate indexes.

 > WIKI: __Hexagon grids__ are especially useful for density maps.
 For example, the number of conflict events or water points in an area.

 To create a hexagon grid map, you will first need to [create a hexagon grid](link), by using the "__Create Grid__" vector tool.